-The proposed residential care facility would be comprised of two buildings.
-The Main Building would include 51 independent living units, or rooms, and the Assisted Living/Memory Care Building would include 75 living units, or rooms, where administrative and support services would be offered.
-The Main Building is proposed to be 3 stories tall and approximately 38 feet, six inches in height, as measured from natural grade (31 feet, eight inches above finished grade).
-The Main Building is proposed to consist of a 19, 745 square foot subterranean parking garage, in addition to a basement level fitness and media room, main level kitchen, dining room, library, reception, and activity area, and main level and upper level living units.
-An interior courtyard is proposed to be located in the central portion of the Main Building; terraces are proposed on the second story of the front elevation; and a small roof deck is proposed on uppermost level of the structure.
-The Main Building would be connected to the Assisted Living/Memory Care Building via a breezeway, to be utilized by service personnel.
-The proposed setbacks, from the exterior walls to the property lines, are as follows: 120 feet from the eastern (front) property line; 104 feet from the northern (side) property line; 99 feet from the western (rear) property line; and more than 300 feet from the southern (side) property line.
+The main building would be three stories tall and approximately 38 feet, six inches in height, as measured from natural grade (31 feet, eight inches above finished grade).
+An interior courtyard would be located in the central portion of the main building; terraces are proposed on the second story of the front elevation; and a small roof deck is proposed on the uppermost level of the structure.
+The main building would be connected to the memory care building via a breezeway.
+The proposed setbacks, from the exterior walls to the property lines, are as follows: 120 feet from the eastern (front) property line; 104 feet from the northern (side) property line; 98 feet from the western (rear) property line; and more than 300 feet from the southern (side) property line.

-The Assisted Living/Memory Care Building is proposed to be one story tall and approximately 36 feet in height, as measured from natural grade (20 feet above finished grade).
-The Assisted Living/Memory Care Building is proposed to consist of an entry lobby, dining area, kitchen, health care services office, business office, and two activity rooms.
-Living units are proposed to be dispersed around the perimeter of the building, which is designed to feature an interior courtyard.
-The proposed setbacks, from the exterior walls to the property lines, are as follows: 53 feet from the eastern (front) property line; more than 300 feet from the northern (side) property line; 146 feet from the western (rear) property line; and 125 feet from the southern (side) property line.
+The memory care building would be two story tall and approximately 31.5 feet in height, as measured from natural grade (30 feet above finished grade).
+Apartments are proposed to be dispersed around the perimeter of the building, which is designed to feature an interior courtyard.
+The proposed setbacks, from the exterior walls to the property lines, are as follows: 48 feet from the eastern (front) property line; more than 300 feet from the northern (side) property line; 146 feet from the western (rear) property line; and 125 feet from the southern (side) property line.
+The five affordable units would be located on the ground floor of the memory care building.

-All three contemporary “California ranch” style buildings are proposed to be constructed out of natural materials in subdued earth tone colors, including natural wood siding, beige stucco, and stone veneer columns.
+The buildings are proposed to be constructed out of natural materials in subdued earth tone colors, including natural wood siding, beige stucco, and stone veneer columns.
 The retaining walls are proposed to consist of a combination of stacked block walls (around the perimeter of the new bioswale, proposed on the front portion of the project site) and tan colored concrete walls (around the rear perimeter of the new buildings, as well as along the newly proposed access driveway).
-The proposed paving materials include concrete driveway, beige colored integral concrete pathways and patio areas, and porcelain pavers at entryways and patio areas.
+The proposed paving materials include a concrete driveway, beige colored integral concrete pathways and patio areas, and porcelain pavers at entryways and patio areas.

-In addition to the construction of three new buildings, the project proposal includes the construction of a new entrance driveway, vehicular bridge across Miller Creek, new surface parking areas, storm drainage system, retaining walls, and the installation of utilities and landscaping.
+In addition to the construction of the new buildings, the project proposal includes the construction of a new entrance driveway, vehicular bridge across Miller Creek, new surface parking areas, storm drainage system, retaining walls, a landscaped berm, and the installation of utilities and landscaping.
 The proposed storm drainage system would include a series of catch basins, rain wash drainage pipes, and bio-retention basins.
-The proposed retaining walls, which would be located along the new driveway, surrounding the new drainage swale at the front property line, and behind the new buildings, would range in height from two to six feet along the drainage swale, four to 13 feet along the newly proposed access driveway, and one to six feet around the perimeter of the newly proposed buildings.
-Altogether, the proposed development would include 15,300 cubic yards of cut and 15,300 cubic yards of fill, with no off-haul proposed.
+The proposed retaining walls, which would be located along the new driveway and behind the new buildings, would range in height from four to 13 feet along the newly proposed access driveway and one to six feet around the perimeter of the proposed buildings.
+The berm would be developed for an undetermined length east of the driveway in front of the northern portion of the main building.
+It would reach a height of approximately 24 feet above natural grade and eight feet above the surface of the driveway.
+Altogether, the proposed development would include 20,300 cubic yards of cut and 20,300 cubic yards of fill, with no off-haul proposed.

-The landscape plan for the project includes new shrubs and trees along the new entrance driveway, as well as restorative planting, utilizing Marin County native plants, around the perimeter of the project site.
-A total of 50 trees would be required to be removed to accommodate construction of the project.
-The landscape plan includes a comprehensive tree replacement plan.
+The landscape plan for the project includes new shrubs and trees along the new entrance driveway, as well as restorative planting using Marin County native plants, around the perimeter of the project site.
+A total of 50 trees would be removed to accommodate construction of the project, principally in the bridge area, 39 of which are considered protected trees under County code.
+The landscape plan includes a comprehensive tree replacement plan, entailing a two to one replacement ratio for those trees being removed.
 In addition, the proposed landscape plan includes restoration planting of a seasonal wetland that will be impacted as a result of construction of the newly proposed access bridge.
 The restoration planting would be located adjacent to the stream that would be impacted by the bridge.

 The conceptual lighting plan for the project includes new pole lights, along the entrance driveway, bollard lights along the perimeter pathways surrounding the new buildings, and wall mounted downlights on the buildings.